Port: Types

 The terms "port" and "seaport" are used for different types of facilities handling ocean-going vessels, and river port is used for river traffic, such as barges and other shallow-draft vessels.

 Seaport

-The Port Newark–Elizabeth Marine Terminal in New Jersey was the world's first maritime container seaport and is one of the largest and busiest.
+The Port Newark–Elizabeth Marine Terminal in New Jersey, U.S., was the world's first maritime container seaport and is one of the largest and busiest.

 A seaport is a port located on the shore of a sea or ocean.
 It is further categorized as commercial and non-commercial: